onc-healthit/legacy-inferno-deployment/README.md

 Follow the instructions [from AWS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html#install_docker) to complete setting up Docker.

-## Install Docker Compose

-Docker Compose is not installed with the Docker tool but it is available from the `pip` library.

-`sudo pip install docker-compose`

 ## Install Git

 The code is available from git.
 Git needs to be installed on the Amazon image before you can use it.